Waitrose Interview Questions

 Possible Answers are

-• If you are interviewing for a customer service role state you feel you have strong communication skills which will allow you to work well with customers and other co-workers.
+• If you are interviewing for a customer service role, state that you feel you have strong communication skills, which will allow you to work well with customers and other co-workers.

 • State why you feel Waitrose is better than its competitors.